skoolkid/skoolkit/sphinx/source/skool-macros.rst

 This instance of the ``#TSTATES`` macro expands to '1703941'.

 .. note::
-   The simulator does not simulate memory contention, I/O contention, or interrupts.
-This means that ``#TSTATES`` may not provide accurate timing if the code being timed runs in or accesses contended memory, or performs I/O operations, or runs while interrupts are enabled.
+   The simulator does not simulate memory contention or I/O contention.
+This means that ``#TSTATES`` may not provide accurate timing if the code being timed runs in or accesses contended memory, or performs I/O operations.

+Before executing code in a simulator, the ``#TSTATES`` macro copies the simulator state as it was left by the most recent invocation of the :ref:`AUDIO` or :ref:`SIM` macro (if any).

+However, unlike the :ref:`AUDIO` and :ref:`SIM` macros, code executed by the ``#TSTATES`` macro operates on a copy of the internal memory snapshot, and therefore does not modify it.

 The integer parameters of the ``#TSTATES`` macro may contain :ref:`replacement fields <replacementFields>`.